Salt can make food taste better to you, but your baby does not need it in their first meals.

 3. Natural Sweetness

-Fruits like apples, pears, or bananas add a natural sweetness.
-Mash or blend them into purees for a flavorful boost.
-Always opt for fresh, ripe fruits over processed alternatives.
+Fruits like apples, pears, and bananas add natural sweetness.
+Mash or blend them into purees for a gentle flavor boost.
+Choose fresh, ripe fruit instead of sweetened packaged products.

 4. Vegetable Broth